 General vessel traffic is the heart of Namport’s business.
-Between 1,800 and 2,500 vessels visit the ports of Walvis Bay and Lüderitz and handles approximately 5 million tonnes of cargo per annum.
+Between 2,000 and 2,250 vessels visit the ports of Walvis Bay and Lüderitz and handles approximately 5 million tonnes of cargo per annum.

 CONTAINER CARGO HANDLING

-The new container terminal at the Port of Walvis Bay will be officially inaugurated on 2 August 2019 and operationalised by 24 August 2019.
-This will increase throughput capacity to 750,000 TEUs (twenty-foot-equivalent unit) per annum.
+The new container terminal at the Port of Walvis Bay was officially inaugurated on 2 August 2019 and operationalised by 24 August 2019.
+This increased the throughput capacity to 750,000 TEUs (twenty-foot-equivalent unit) per annum.

 CROSS-BORDER CARGO IMPORT/EXPORT